 Plan the Event Date

 Everything revolves around the date of your special event.
 Ideally, you want to have three potential dates in mind so that you can compare availability and prices across the board.
 Try to include different days of the week for maximum flexibility.
 Asking promotors or event rental managers if they offer discounts for certain days or weeks of the year can often lead to increased savings.

 Even a single hour difference can make an impact on your planning, so you need to get specific about your anticipated time frames.
 For example, starting at 10 am instead of 8 am means you may not need to allocate a breakfast budget.
 Overnight stays might affect payments, and while travel might sound like a romantic idea, sometimes the logistics are just not there.

 It is one detail that is often too broadly estimated for productive negotiations.
 Get realistic with your attendance projections.
 Discuss in advance who you will invite and put your projections together on a spreadsheet.
-Attendance and budget are directly correlated, so don’t haphazardly guess about the number of people you think will attend.
+Attendance and budget are directly correlated, not approximated.

 Budget vs. Costs

 It might sound impractical to work on a budget before knowing the venue and catering costs, but working this way provides a benchmark for you to measure all of the vendor proposals.
 Begin with your revenue sources.
 How much should you charge for attendance?
 Will you call on sponsors to help offset costs?
 What will exhibitors pay to participate?
 Revenues will ultimately dictate your budget, so it only makes sense to protect them first.